aamirxshaikh/interview-prep/core-java/docs/java-collections-framework.md

 - **Vector**: Similar to `ArrayList`, but synchronized and thus thread-safe.
 - **Stack**: Represents a last-in-first-out (LIFO) stack of objects.

+### Map

+The `Map` interface represents a collection of key-value pairs, with unique keys.
+Implementations include:

+- **HashMap**: Hash table-based implementation of the `Map` interface, allowing null values and one null key.
+- **LinkedHashMap**: Maintains a linked list of entries for predictable iteration order.
+- **TreeMap**: Implements a red-black tree to provide a sorted map.
+- **Hashtable**: Similar to `HashMap`, but synchronized and does not allow null keys or values.

 ### Set

 The `Set` interface represents a collection that cannot contain duplicate elements.
 Implementations include: